Roadmap to this page

 Since the onset of its genocide, Israel has banned every international journalist from entering Gaza and systematically killed over 230 local Palestinian journalists.
 This alone speaks volumes.
 You don't kill journalists unless your enemy is truth.

 And the truth is, as this site intends to document, that this is a genocide.
 For Israel, genocide is a key element of the ethnic cleansing of Palestine, a project that has been at the heart of the Zionist movement and the creation of Israel from its inception.
-There was simply no other way to create an Jewish state in a land that was overwhelmingly inhabited by Arabs, except by conquering and expelling them, as Israel continues to do to this day.
+There was simply no other way to create a Jewish state in a land that was overwhelmingly inhabited by Arabs, except by conquering and expelling them, as Israel continues to do to this day.

 This time, however, the magnitude and scale of death and destruction is unlike anything ever seen before.
 It is an avalanche of human suffering.
 It is a holocaust.

 Such complete and total destruction cannot be sanitized as “self-defense.”
 Cutting off food and water to 2 million civilians - including 1 million children - is not self-defense.
 Turning Gaza into a “graveyard for children,” and bombing residential buildings where the most murdered age group is 5-9 year olds, is not self-defense.
 Starving babies and burning them alive in tents is not self-defense.
 Erasing entire neighborhoods with industrial bombs and bulldozers is not self-defense.
 Forcing medical staff to abandon newborns in incubators and then leaving them to rot and die is not self-defense.
-Forcing doctors to amputate children without anesthetic is not self-defense.
+Forcing doctors to amputate children's limbs without anesthetic is not self-defense.
 Starving people then killing them as they line up for food is not self-defense.
 Killing a grandmother holding a child's hand and waiving a white flag on a designated evacuation route is not self-defense.
-Snipers targeting children with shots to the head and heart is not self-defense.
+Snipers targeting children with shots to the head and chest is not self-defense.
 Ethnically cleansing 2 million people and stealing their land is not self-defense.
 The efforts of Israel and its allies to whitewash such horrors as “self-defense” is a chilling, Orwellian mockery of language - it is weaponizing language to hide rather than illuminate reality.
 It is embracing Hitler's use of “the big lie.”

 Sadly, such efforts aren't new.
 During the Palestinian uprising against Israeli military occupation in 1987, an Israeli soldier in Gaza confessed: “A soldier shot an Arab four times in the back and got away with a self-defense claim.
 Four bullets in the back from a distance of ten meters … cold-blooded murder.
 We did things like that every day.”
 Today, Israel's Minister of Finance has openly declared, “Our goal for 2025 is to destroy more than what the Palestinians have built,” to “conquer, cleanse, and remain,” and still pundits repeat the same nonsense lie that Israel has a right to defend itself.